juliebdick/blog/_posts/2021-10-27-reflection.markdown

-#Lab 8 Reflection
+# Lab 8 Reflection

-##Challenges
+## Challenges

-During this [Entity Framework Lab] (https://github.com/juliebdick/csci340lab8.2), I immediately ran into issues with Visual Studios on this lab.
+During this [Entity Framework Lab](https://github.com/juliebdick/csci340lab8.2), I immediately ran into issues with Visual Studios on this lab.
 When I tried to run the bare project, my lab 7 project would appear in the browser instead of the new project.
 It took me three days to figure out that the lab 7 process was live at port 5001 since I had run it the first time.

 After that obstacle, it was mostly smooth sailing.
 The most confusing parts of the tutorial were the Create, Read, update, and Delete step and the Migrations step.
 These definitely became easier by the end of the tutorial, but when they were new, it took me a while to complete.
 Something I was unable to figure out was the DbSet global change.
 When we were changing "Student" to "Students," I had to manually change all eight occurrences.
 I am still unsure as to what I was doing wrong.